 Yes it is.
 We call ours a With Profits ISA as you're investing in our With Profits ISA Fund, but it works like most other stocks and shares ISAs.
-The money you save into your ISA is invested into the stock market by our fund managers, to try and make your savings go further.
+The money you save into your ISA is invested into the stock market by our investments team, to try and make your savings go further.

 Am I eligible for a With Profits ISA?